-The FP Canada Standards Council™ Disciplinary Rules and Procedures (DRP) are the proceedures that guide how the Standards Council conducts initial reviews and investigations into complaints involving FP Canada certificants.
-The DRP also sets out the procedure before Discipline Hearing and Appeal Panels where allegations are made by the Standards Council that a Certificant engaged in conduct that breaches the Standards of Professional Responsibility.
+The FP Canada Standards Council™ Disciplinary Rules and Procedures (DRP) are the procedures that guide how the Standards Council conducts initial reviews and investigations into complaints involving FP Canada certificants.
+The DRP also sets out the procedure before Discipline Hearing and Appeal Panels where allegations are made by the Standards Council that a certificant engaged in conduct that breaches the Standards of Professional Responsibility.

 Allegations relating to misconduct on certification examinations administered by the FP Canada Standards Council, are dealt with in accordance with the FP Canada Standards Council Disciplinary Rules and Procedures for Examination Misconduct (DPEM).

-The FP Canada Standards Council Executive Director has the authority to instruct investigations where there is a reasonable suspicion that a certificant engaged in conduct that may breach the Standards of Professional Responsibliity.
+The FP Canada Standards Council Executive Director has the authority to instruct investigations where there is a reasonable suspicion that a certificant engaged in conduct that may breach the Standards of Professional Responsibility.